tappiola/metrics-app/docs/README.md

    - Seed database: `npm run db:seed`
 6. Start backend: `npm run start:dev`

-How to run frontend:
+### How to start frontend

 1. Navigate to `client` folder
 2. Install dependencies: `npm i`
-3. Run frontend: `npm start`
+3. Start frontend: `npm start`

+### Running frontend tests

+Sample frontend tests are implemented using Cypress.

+Component tests could be run using command `npm test`.

+### Running backend tests

+Sample backend tests are implemented using `jest`.

+Command to run: `npm test`.

+### Logging in

+Once application is started and DB seed is performed, the following creds can be used for logging in:
+`test@test.com / NovataPass`